etopian/docker-koel/README.md

 ```

 If you want to link a database container you can do it with this image.. just specify the link as the DB_HOST, i.e. if the link is called mysql then say -e DB_HOST=mysql.

+If you are trying to build the image, you need to provide a GitHub token in the Dockerfile.
+The given token is revoked.